d42677978-cmyk/MathServer/README.md

 ## Date:4/10/25

 ## AIM:
- To design a website for server side processing
+ To design a website to calculate the body mass index in serverside processing.

 ## FORMULA: